aixionggao/aixionggao.github.io/README.md

-Hellow Joly, this is your Dispensing-machine project.
+Hello Joly, this is your Dispensing-machine project.
 Enjoy.
 :)